03-KOMALPREET-KAUR/SUMMER_TRAINING/daily_dairy/day9.md

 **DAY 9(03/07/2025)**

-Today i learned about the NumPylibrary and its various function in detail.
+Today i learned about the NumPy library and its various functions in detail.

 1) **NumPy(Numerical Python):** It is a powerful library used for numerical computations in Python.